Have you ever wondered what the first three rules of finding profitable niches for drop shipping are?

 Why?
 Brand loyalty.

 When selling online, you want to avoid selling products that customers already have brand loyalty for…

-For example, I would not try to sell TVs online.
+For example, I wouldn’t try to sell TVs online.
 Most customers who are buying a TV do the research on which TV is best for them or purchase the same brand TV they have had in the past.

-Here are some examples of markets that I would want to target:
+Here are some examples of eCommerce niche markets that I would want to target: